Crime reduction

 • Assault of any worker carrying out their duties if there is physical harm and a prior violence offence now has a mandatory minimum sentence of a term of actual imprisonment.

-To address ram raiding and posting and boasting on social media for notoriety, new laws will strengthen penalties to prevent such criminal activities:
+To address ram raiding and posting and boasting on social media for notoriety, new laws strengthen penalties to prevent such criminal activities:

 • It is now an offence to use a vehicle to ram raid a property with the intention of damaging or entering the property.
 This will carry a penalty of up to 10 years.